Tris-909/Your-Words/README.md

 - After creating an image album, you can :

 1. Drag & drop the Image inside the board
+2. Resize the Image as you want
-2. Edit the Image to change / delete / add image to a an album
+3. Edit the Image to change / delete / add image to a an album
-3. View Image at fullsize
+4. View Image at fullsize

 ### Sticker :smiley_cat: